 Several years ago Jennifer was asked to be in charge of teaching people in her church how to create a usable food storage.
 She spent months researching and learning all she could.
 She then took that knowledge and spent a few years helping people know what to buy and how to purchase food in bulk.

-However she was unfulfilled because the people she worked with had spent a lot of money and purchased food they would probably never use.
-If they had an emergency they could follow some difficult recipes but the food didn’t taste very good and was not what they were used to eating.
+However, she was unfulfilled because the people she worked with had spent a lot of money and purchased food they would probably never use.
+If they had an emergency they could follow some difficult recipes but the food may not taste very good and would not be what they were used to eating.
 Additionally, she worried about the food spoiling before it was used.